8 Best Baseball Tryout Drills

 As the hips are the most essential part of producing bat speed, this baseball hitting drill is designed to develop a player’s hip power.

-3. Provide every player with a ball.
+3. Provide every player with a ball and a bat.

-3. The coach will blow the whistle, and players will begin hitting their ball into the fence while powering their hips through the hitting zone.
+1. The coach will blow the whistle, and players will begin hitting their ball into the fence while powering their hips through the hitting zone.

 4. Baseball Batting Drill: Fast Hands